cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 Tasks terminated this way are automatically retried in some other worker.
-Each retry allows the task to run for longer and longer times until a
+Each retry allows the task to run for longer times until a
 completion is reached.
 You can set an upper bound in the number of retries with
 [Maximum Retries](#maximum-retries).